hallowseph/hallowseph/README.md

 # Hi, I'm Joseph Reanzares
 IT support professional in training, based in Auckland, NZ.
 I'm a final-year Bachelor of Computer and Information Sciences student at AUT (graduating June 2026), majoring in Software Development with a minor in Networks and Cybersecurity.
-I build home labs to develop real hands-on skills across Windows Server, networking, security, and automation, the kind of experience you don't get from certifications alone.
+I build home labs to develop real hands-on skills across Windows Server, networking, security, and automation — the kind of experience you don't get from certifications alone.

 ---

-## Education & certification
+## Education & certifications

 **Bachelor of Computer and Information Sciences** · Auckland University of Technology · 2022 – Jun 2026
 Major in Software Development · Minor in Networks and Cybersecurity